 On arrival which forms of transport will you opt for?
 Did you know there is a train pass (Scotrail) and also a bus pass (Citylink Scotland).
 One of these might be better than the other depending on your route.
-Read how you can get around Scotland without a car.
 Booking ahead is the best way to secure good rates for car hire and motorhomes.
-Travelling on within Scotland is easy with so many methods of transport.
+Travelling within Scotland is easy with so many methods of transport.

-A few years ago we hired a Space Campervan to explore the Scottish Highlands, Skye and then over on the Calmac Ferry to the Islands of Harris and Lewis.
-You can read more about what to see and do, as well as the incredible beaches to explore.
+A few years ago we hired a Space Campervan to explore the Scottish Highlands, Skye, and then over on the Calmac Ferry to the Islands of Harris and Lewis.
+Highly recommend!
+There is so much to see and do including visiting some of the most breathtaking beaches!

-You may opt to do organised day trips with one of the bus tour companies such as Rabbies, Timberbush, Heart of Scotland, Grayline, Highland Explorer to name a few.
+You may opt to do organised day trips with one of the bus tours companies such as Rabbies, Timberbush, Heart of Scotland, Grayline, and Highland Explorer to name a few.

 Window To The World, Island of Harris, Scotland ©MDHarding

 Ever wondered what it would be like staying in a Scottish Castle or on the shores of Loch Ness?
 There are so many amazing options available for all budgets but I would recommend booking in advance.
-Here are some of the more unusual, imaginative and unique places to stay.
 Need some help?
 Get in touch via email: enquiries@MDHardingTravelPhotography.com

 Barony Castle, Scottish Borders ©MDHarding